 How Much Trash is in the Patch?

 Researchers are not sure exactly how much debris makes up the Great Pacific Garbage Patch.
-Not only is the area too large to trawl, not all of the debris floats on the surface of the water.
-The debris that is more dense will sink beneath the surface, making the patch almost impossible to measure.
-It is known that approximately 80% of the debris located in the trash vortex comes from land based activities in both Asia and North America.
+Not only is the area too large to trawl, but not all of the debris also floats on the surface of the water.
+The debris that is denser will sink beneath the surface, making the patch almost impossible to measure.
+It is known that approximately 80% of the debris located in the trash vortex comes from land-based activities in both Asia and North America.
 Trash from Japan and nearby Asian countries can reach the patch in about a year while trash from the North American coast takes about six years to reach the patch.
 The other 20% of the debris located in the Great Pacific Garbage Patch comes from places such as offshore oil rigs, cargo ships, and boaters.
 Much of this debris consists of fishing nets as well as dropped shipping containers filled with all kinds of items.
 While the trash vortex is home to many different types of garbage, the majority of the patch consists of plastic.
 This is due to the fact that plastic is not biodegradable.
 Plastic does not biodegrade but it does break down into smaller and smaller pieces through a process known as photodegradation.
 The tiny pieces of plastic then float in the Patch, where it is estimated there are almost 2 million pieces per square mile.

 Effects Of Trash In Our Oceans